Getting Started#

 polaris upgrade

-polaris build-from-git
+polaris check

 polaris aggregate_summaries